 The best way to go about choosing your countertop tiles is to take your time!
 Because chances are this surface is going to live in your kitchen for many years to come.

-To make an informed decision, Choose a few smooth textured tiles that you like and then borrow or purchase samples and live with them for a while.
+To make an informed decision, Choose a few smooth textured floor tiles that you like, and then borrow or purchase samples and live with them for a while.
 Consider the tiles durability, ease of maintenance and sustainability.

 Countertop tiles can be highly polished, matte or even textured, but keep in mind the highly reflective surfaces will need diligent upkeep and cleaning.
 And it doesn't matter if it's a shiny stone surface, ceramic or even stainless steel any scratches will show.